DevLARLEY/MultiMPDTool/README.md

 + WKS-KEYS (with working CDM)

 # Usage
-+ Install python modules: ´pip3 install -r requirements.txt´
++ Install python modules: `pip3 install -r requirements.txt`
 + Put all the requirements in the WKS-KEYS folder and run MultiMPDTool: `python3 multimpdtool.py`

 # Preview